-Strategic Topic 9-8: System Data Integration Strategy describes the Agency's acceptable methods for sharing data between and across system boundaries.
+Strategic Topic 9-7: System Data Integration Strategy describes the Agency's acceptable methods for sharing data between and across system boundaries.

-SYSTEM DATA INTEGRATION Current 2018 TIMELINE 2020 2022 2025 Custom master file replication х х Custom batch via ETL SFTP SFTP Large Volume Only -> Custom integration to common cross- system repository Direct DB to DB enabled via COTS Preferred -> Publish-Subscribe Preferred -> Real-time event based via services / ESB Point to Point Point to Point Preferred for Small Data -> Volumes -> Analysis Currently, the majority of the Agency's cross-system data integration is enabled through the exchange of files, custom data transformation processes, Secure File Transfer Protocol (SFTP), and some point-to-point system integration.
-The future state strategy will provide multiple methods for system data integration based on the size, type, and immediacy needs of the data being exchanged.
-The Agency's data landscape is diverse in terms of data types and volume.
-The FX data integration strategy implemented as part of IS/IP will provide multiple, right sized, solutions for data integration.
-This targeted approach improves data timeliness and relevancy.
+O - SYSTEM DATA INTEGRATION Past TIMELINE Current Future Custom master file replication X X Custom batch via ETL SFTP SFTP Large Volume Only Custom integration to common cross-system repository Direct DB to DB enabled via COTS Preferred Publish-Subscribe Preferred Real-time event based via services / ESB Point to Point Point to Point Preferred for Small Data Volumes Currently, the majority of the Agency's cross-system data integration is enabled to the exchange of files, custom data transformation processes, Secure File Transferent (SFTP), and some point-to-point system integration.
+Analysis on the size, type, landscape is dive implemented as p strategy will provide and immediacy ne rse in terms of data part of IS/IP will pro argeted approach i eds of the data bei a types and volume vide multiple, right

-Strategic Topic 9-8: System Data Integration Strategy
+Strategic Topic 9-7: System Data Integration Strategy

-9.3.2.1 DATA INTEGRATION THROUGH ENTERPRISE SERVICE BUS
+9.3.2.1 Data Integration Through Enterprise Service Bus

 The ESB, provided by the Integration Services / Integration Platform (IS/IP) Vendor, provides a communication system where software applications interact in an SOA that allows sharing of data between producers and consumers.
 The SOA is an organization-wide, shared, reusable service model used by all applications integrated into the ESB.
 Software applications integrated in this manner are called services.
-The ESB performs message management, service authorization, and access control, availability management, usage and cost accounting, and service coordination for complex orchestration of services.
+The ESB performs message management, service authorization and access control, availability management, usage and cost accounting, and service coordination for complex orchestration of services.
 The ESB decouples the network design from the underlying platform and allows the Agency greater data integration and sharing possibilities with modern technologies across multiple vendors.
 Data sharing through the ESB will largely be used for smaller, real-time, data exchanges.
 As the Agency moves from a monolithic MMIS system to a modular MMIS system the ESB becomes the communication broker and enabler between modules and systems, whether internal to the Agency or external to the Agency.
 The Oracle Service Bus (OSB) has been implemented by the IS/IP Vendor to provide ESB capabilities.

-9.3.2.2 DATA INTEGRATION THROUGH ETL/ELT
+9.3.2.2 Data Integration Through ETL/ELT